spryker/spryker-docs/docs/scos/user/features/202108.0/quick-add-to-cart-feature-overview.md

 ## File upload form for concrete products

 To save your buyers' time and help them order the products in bulk quickly, enable your customers to use the *File Upload* form.
-The *File Upload* form allows users to add multiple products to the *Quick Order* page by uploading data using a .csv file.
+The *File Upload* form lets users add multiple products to the *Quick Order* page by uploading data using a .csv file.

 {% info_block infoBox %}